 Our impromptu Pyrenees road trip, while exciting in its own right, would have been even better with a bit of planning.
 We stayed in two major cities and stopped at several charming villages along the way, strolling along riversides, sampling delicious cuisine, and discovering something new.
 Village after village, the characteristically pleasant French atmosphere leaves endless possibilities.
 Travel from Lourdes to Béziers can take less than four hours, but we stretched it out for a week and could have easily stayed longer.

-Making a loop from our home exchange house in Costa Brava through Spain and southern France, we were on the final leg, returning from the Basque region, and opted to travel through the lower Pyrenees.
+We looped from our home exchange house in Costa Brava through Spain and southern France.
+On the final leg, while returning from the Basque region, and opted to travel through the lower Pyrenees.
 The route featured on this page is the portion of our Pyrenees road trip from Lourdes to Béziers.

 Lourdes (our Pyrenees road trip starting point)